 Dan Lyons enthralled the worlds of business, media, and Silicon Valley with his wildly popular, lovingly hilarious and insightful blog, The Secret Diary of Steve Jobs.
-Writing in the voice of Apple’s genius CEO, Lyons pioneered a vivid, entertaining new form of journalism that blended fiction, comedy, and news in what some called an online version of The Daily Show.
+Writing in the voice of Apple’s CEO, Lyons pioneered a vivid, entertaining new form of journalism that blended fiction, comedy, and news in what some called an online version of The Daily Show.
 On stage, Dan is witty, engaging and fast on his feet, garnering rave reviews from audiences.

 In addition to his work as a journalist, Lyons has published three works of fiction and dabbled in screenwriting for television.
 His book, Options: The Secret Life of Steve Jobs, was a sharp satire about Silicon Valley, published in 2007 to critical acclaim.
-His previous books are Dog Days (a novel) and The Last Good Man (short stories).
+His previous books are Dog Days (a novel) and The Last Good Man (an award-winning collection of short stories).
 As a fiction writer Dan has been the recipient of both a prestigious National Endowment for the Arts Literary Fellowship and the somewhat notorious Playboy College Fiction Prize.
 He also was named one of the “Fabulous 52″ in the 1996 Best Young American Novelists competition sponsored by Granta.

 What Would Steve Do?
 The 8 Simple Secrets to Apple’s Success

 Over the past 15 years Apple has gone from being nearly bankrupt to being the biggest company in the world, with a market value exceeding half a trillion dollars.
 How did they do it?
 Dan Lyons explains the simple principles that enabled Steve Jobs to lead Apple through the most amazing comeback in corporate history.
 It’s an engaging tale that captures the spirit of Steve Jobs and leaves audiences inspired and ready to “think different.”